YiqunChen1999/attrmap/README.md

 ## Known Issues

+- The API reference is missing, I will try to fix it in the next few days.
-- Attributes start with `_` might be conflict with `AttrMap` perserved methods/properties.
+- Attributes starting with `_` might be conflict with `AttrMap` preserved methods/properties.
 Attributes can still be accessed via dict-style (`[""]`), but the attribute-style will return the "protected" (not the term of python, only means it's not "public") method such as `_build_from_dict`.
-- Some public available properties and methods are reserved, they can only accessed via the dict-style.
+- Some publicly available properties and methods are reserved, they can only accessed via the dict-style.

 ## Running Tests